roadsidemultimedia/Docs/customize/base-child-theme.md

   </tbody>
 </table>

 As you can see from the table above, the `style.css` file only supports standard CSS and not less.
-However, the `style.less` file supports both, if you do plan to utilize LESS into your design, we highly recommend consolidating all your CSS into the `style.less` file, for easier management of your code.
+However, the `style.less` file supports both, if you do plan to utilize LESS into your design, we recommend consolidating all your CSS into the `style.less` file, for easier management of your code.

 #### style.css ####